vincenzomazzeo/map-engine/README.md

 ###### Aggregator
 The `Aggregator` is the interface to be implemented by the class that will pack the result of the mapping.
-Two methods are exposed
+It exposes two methods
 ```java
 public void notifyRetrieveResult(String id, List<Object> data) throws AggregatorException;

 public Object getMapResult() throws AggregatorException;
 ```
 A mapping task could involve multiple queries (`retrieve` tag) in order to transform a XML data document.
 The queries' results have to be organized to produce a single result.
 The `Aggregator` is responsible for carrying out this task.
 After each query, the Engine calls the `notifyRetrieveResult` method: the `id` argument identifies the query and the `data` argument is the list of mapping objects (`CatalogMap` in the example).
 When all the queries are executed the engine calls the `getMapResult` method: the returned object is the mapping task result.
-The Engine, to instantiate the `Aggregator`, uses a factory defined by the interface `AggregatorFactory` which exposes only one method
+The Engine, in order to instantiate the `Aggregator`, uses a factory defined by the interface `AggregatorFactory` which exposes only one method
 ```java
 public Aggregator make();
 ```